microsoft/SEAL/README.md

 #### Native Library

-If you only intend to run the examples and unit tests provided with Microsoft SEAL, you do not need to install the native shared library, you only need to compile it.
+If you only intend to run the examples and unit tests provided with Microsoft SEAL, you do not need to install the native shared library.
+You only need to compile it.
 The SEALNetExamples and SEALNetTest projects take care of copying the native shared library to the appropriate assembly output directory.

 Microsoft SEAL by default does not build SEAL_C.